Nationwide Colonoscopy Program for the Uninsured

 - Pathology fee

-Without insurance, a patient should expect to pay $2500 - $3000 for a colonoscopy.
+Without insurance, a patient should on average expect to pay $2500 - $3000 for a colonoscopy.
 A considerable savings can be achieved if you schedule through ColonoscopyAssist.

 Why is the cost of a colonoscopy significantly lower through the program?

 ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable.
-The cost of a colonoscopy is kept artificially low through the program to encourage underinsured individuals to get screened.
-The lower rate is achieved through physicians and facilities that partially donate their time and services to help the communities around them.
+The cost of a colonoscopy is low through the program to encourage underinsured individuals to get screened.
+The lower rate is achieved through physicians and facilities that have agreed to see patients through the program to help the communities around them.
 The wonderful physicians that participate in the program are the real ones to thank.

 Will the procedure hurt?

 Colonoscopies do not hurt.
 They do make you feel uncomfortable.
-To make the experience pleasant, we have included conscious sedation costs into the price.
+To make the experience pleasant, we have included sedation/anesthesia costs into the price.
 You most likely won't remember your procedure.

 How do I get started?